Terms and Conditions of Residence Hall Occupancy, 2019-2020

 conditions may exist.
 The College also reserves the right to have an authorized agent

-of the College, with approval of the Vice President for Student Development or his/her
+of the College, with approval of the Vice President for Student Development or their

 designee and with authorization of the College President, inspect student rooms at